 Faux wood requires less maintenance.

 Faux wood is typically made from polyvinyl chloride, also known as vinyl or PVC.
 This manmade manufacturing helps faux wood blinds resist warping, rotting, and other common effects that can happen to real wood blinds.
 Faux wood window blinds do not require difficult or constant maintenance.
 They should be dusted regularly to remove buildup of dust, dirt, and allergenic particles.
 If there is a stronger buildup or tough stains, then these can usually be removed with mild soap and warm water.

 One of the biggest differences between real and faux wood concerns the look.
 Real wood blinds look exceptionally better and more sophisticated than faux wood blinds.
 Real wood blinds have the distinct grain patterns, knots, and original colors only found in real wood.
 These qualities make real wood blinds highly sought after and valued, because they add a warm and sophisticated quality to any room.
 Wooden blinds may require more maintenance than faux wood blinds, and they may be susceptible to warping in high-humidity locations.

 Both woods come in several colors.

-Both faux and real wood blinds come in countless color options to suit any homeowner’s interior décor.
+Both kinds of wood blinds come in countless color options to suit any homeowner’s interior décor.
 Faux wood will come in premade colors and grain patterns, so these may not be alterable with stains or paints.
 However, real wood blinds come in different wood species that can be stained or painted.
 Real wood can also be stained and painted over the years in case the homeowner’s tastes or décor changes.